Pit River Tribe: History

 The arrival of European-American settlers and the occupation of the Pit River territories disrupted the safety of the Pit River people and their traditional food supply.
 The Pit River people never signed a treaty with the United States or the State of California; their land was simply illegally confiscated.
 Many "Pit Rivers" were displaced against their will, and some were murdered for their land.
-Some returned or resettled nearby when they could, but countless people were cut off from their extended families and their traditional food sources.
+Some returned or resettled nearby when they could, but many were cut off from their extended families and their traditional food sources.
 Into the 1900s, many Pit River people survived in poverty and some were hired out as ranch hands, mill workers, forestry workers, and other forms of manual labor.

 20th century - In 1974, the Pitt River tribe claimed almost one million acres of land that was then held by Pacific Gas & Electric Co, Southern Pacific Railroad, the Hearst Corporation, the Los Angeles Times, and four other companies.
 However, despite the judge presiding over the case agreeing that the Pit River tribe had not received justice and that the loss of land was wrong, rejected the case.

 21st century - Today, the Pit River people continue to live in what is now called Shasta County, as well as throughout the West.
 Some continue to hunt and gather in their traditional places, and pray at their sacred sites throughout their homeland.
 They are a federally recognized tribe (headquarters located in Burney, CA) with a tribal council that includes representation of each of the eleven bands making up the Pit River Nation.
 The tribe operates several "Rancheria" and allotment "satellite" reservations, a casino, a gas station and convenience store, and a large commercial cannabis growing facility which was raided by US and California drug agents in July 2015.

 In June 2024, the 1612 acre was transferred to the tribe.

 In 2024, the tribe petitioned the U.S. government to protect up to 200 sqmi by designation of the Sattitla National Monument, with co-stewardship by the tribe.
 This includes Medicine Lake Volcano, a very large shield volcano.
 President Joe Biden designated the Sáttítla Highlands National Monument on January 7, 2025.

 In March 2025, President Trump acted to rescind the National Monument designation of the Sáttítla area.